GreatCowBASIC/SourceForgeClone/GCBASIC/trunk/LinuxBuild/README-LINUX-INSTALL.txt

 8. If you su'd to root, use 'exit' to drop back to your normal user.
 Then, be sure to follow the instructions given by the script for updating your path.

-9. Confirm proper execution, and the version, of GCBASIC by executing: gcbasic /version
+9. Confirm proper execution, and the version, of GCBASIC by executing: gcbasic /version This will look like this: 0.98.04 2018-12-18 (Linux 64 bit) When gcbasic was not found, exit Login again, so the $PATH Variable is set correct.

 Now you can create and compile GCB source files.